darioamorosodaragona-tuni/LogicalCouplingTool/README.md

    - **Logical Coupling Analysis**: `http://localhost:5001/logical-coupling`
    - **Developer Coupling Analysis**: `http://localhost:5001/developer-coupling`

+### Endpoint Parameters

+The endpoints accept the following parameters:

+- `git_url`: URL of the Git repository.
+- `branch`: Branch name to analyze.
+- `commits`: List of commit hashes to analyze (comma-separated).

 ### Using the Tool Locally

 You can also use the Logical Coupling Tool locally by importing and calling the appropriate functions in your Python script.
 Here's an example of how to use it: